 More jobs, higher wages and fringe benefits are not the only ways you gain from profits.
 The interest you get from your savings account is a profit.
 So are the dividends from your life insurance policy.
-When you retire, you will be living on the profits from your profit sharing plan.
+When you retire, you will be living on the profits from your profit sharing plan, your savings or buying stocks and bonds.